wbste/wbste.github.io/docs/Apps/Shiori.md

 # Shiori

 I was looking for a lightweight bookmark manager tool.
 Stumbled across [Shiori](https://github.com/go-shiori/shiori).
 The intent was to move my bookmarks over and add a bit more context to them.
 At first I was going to use AI to generate tags (and still may), but I figured since the extract is searchable, that's a better place to enter data.
 The below outlines the process from using my exported `bookmarks.html` file from Firefox, parsing it, sending the website's contents to a local LLM to summarize, and feeding back into the db.
-FYI I run the server in portable mode on Windows with `.\shiori.exe serve --portable`
+FYI I run the server in portable mode on Windows with `.\shiori.exe serve --portable`.

+There's a lot of optimization you could do with the below, but this works well enough for me.

 > [!tip]
 > Setup the software with the settings you want (metadata, archive, etc.) before you do the below.